Aurionidas/titanic-analysis-python-plotly/README.md

 Although the original report was a group project for a university statistics course, **all Python code, data processing, and visualizations were created independently by me**.

+In this repository, you will find two Jupyter notebooks.
+The first contains the original version of the code; the second is a cleaner, more professional, and readable version.
+It is important to note that I learned Python on the go for my numerical methods and statistics classes at college, so back then I had no idea how to take a correct approach to Pythonic coding and best practices.

 ## 🔧 Tools & Libraries Used
 - Jupyter Notebook
 - Python